13 February 2008

 door after restoration

 There were enough traces of the original paint that I was able to match the colors.
 I also mixed up a seaweed green to touch up the gouges and scratches in the door.
 In the next few weeks much of the color will be absorbed into the wood.
-A light oiling every year or so should keep it from splitting further.
+A light oiling every year or so keeps it in good condition.

 carved redwood gates by Mogens Abel

 Abel also carved these redwood gates in 1972.
 After some repairs had been done about 5 years ago, I recreated the polychroming and left it fairly rough.
-These have since weathered and worn nicely.
+These have since weathered and worn as intended by the artist.